DevExpress-Examples/xaf-create-multitenant-application/README.md

 2. Create companies(with connection strings for multiple database case).
-You can use the following connections strings for example:
+You can use the following connections strings:

 ```
 Integrated Security=SSPI;MultipleActiveResultSets=True;Data Source=(localdb)\mssqllocaldb;Initial Catalog=Company1